-As management of the Contra Costa County Employees' Retirement Association (CCCERA), we offer readers of CCCERA's financial statements this narrative overview and analysis of the financial position and results of operation for the year ended December 31, 2016 with comparative totals.
+As management of the Contra Costa County Employees' Retirement Association (CCCERA), we offer readers of CCCERA's financial statements this narrative overview and analysis of the financial position and results of operation for the years ended December 31, 2016 and 2015.
 The information presented here, in conjunction with the Notes to the Financial Statements beginning on page 30, provide a clear picture of CCCERA's overall financial status and activities.